gladcow/polymarket_leaders/README.md

 ### Event Processing

 The service processes blocks sequentially, extracting events from Polymarket contracts and counting occurrences per address.
 The top 10 addresses are recalculated every 10 blocks.

+**Address Count Reset**: To prevent unbounded memory growth and provide periodic leaderboard resets, the service automatically resets all address counts and clears the leaderboard every `RESET_INTERVAL_BLOCKS` blocks (default: 1000).
+When a reset occurs, the `startBlock` is updated to the current block, effectively starting a new tracking period.
+This ensures the leaderboard reflects recent activity within the specified block window.

 ### Contract Bindings